DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 The original version of the proof is effective and succinct.
 It goes as follows.

 Let's assume that the universal set exists.
 Now we construct a set $S$ such that it contains all elements that does not contain itself.
-Symbolically,
+If we use symbols,

 $$ S = \{ x \in U: x \notin x \} \text{,}$$